An international conference at St. Ambrose University, Davenport, Iowa, April 24-26, 2026

 Friday, April 24

-5:30-6:00 pm “Reimagining the Catholic University: Drawing Upon the Charisms and Values of Our Founders in Times of Complex Change” Dr. Amy Novak, President/CEO St. Ambrose University, and Dr. Todd Olson Rogalski, President Mount Mercy University
+6:40 pm “Reimagining the Catholic University: Drawing Upon the Charisms and Values of Our Founders in Times of Complex Change” Dr. Amy Novak, President/CEO St. Ambrose University/Mount Mercy University, and Dr. Todd Olson, President Mount Mercy University

-6:45 pm Conference Welcome, Dr. Amy Novak, President/CEO St. Ambrose University
+7:00 pm Keynote Introduction, Dr. Amy Novak, President/CEO St. Ambrose University/Mount Mercy University

 Saturday, April 25